brimdata/zed/zng/docs/spec.md

 > with out-of-band information or inference whether the data is ultimately
 > arbitrary binary data or a valid UTF-8 string.

-A union value is encoded as the uvarint encoding of the index determining the type of the value in reference to the union type and a subsequent value encoded according to that type:
+A union value is encoded as a container with two elements.
+The first element is the uvarint encoding of the index determining the type of the value in reference to the union type, and the second element is the value encoded according to that type:
 ```
 <union-index><type-specific-value>
 ```